austinjbrock/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 </html>
 ```

-You can try adding there some HTML to the file.
+You can try adding some HTML to the file.
 However, when using React, all content that needs to be rendered is usually defined as React components.

 Let's take a closer look at the code defining the component: